 Parsing is achieved almost entirely within FPC, the Free Pascal Compiler.
 FPC provides an option for compiler developers that dumps a parse tree in a structured log format similar to a type-annotated concrete syntax tree, or CST.
 Utilizing FPC for parsing provides the ability to write proofs about programs at any level of optimization supported by the compiler.
 Because it is primarily used to debug FPC, this format is generally unstable and lacks many features necessary to transpile programs.
-As such, we present a custom fork of FPC that provides a stable tree format with information that is missing from the main branch, namely string constant values and record field accesses, while retaining all modern language features.
-Parsing then continues in the VOLPIC codebase as the tree format is read into a concrete syntax tree.
+As such, we present a custom fork of FPC that provides a stable tree format with information that is missing from the main branch, namely string constant

 '''

 function factorial(x: integer) : integer;

 begin

 factorial := 1;

 while 1 <= x do

 begin

 factorial := factorial x;

 x := x - 1;

-end;

 end;

 '''